Replacing Storage Heaters

 Not only are storage heaters often difficult to replace with a similar equivalent, you will be lumbered with installation the of two heavy pieces of equipment each time an upgrade is required, making storage heaters or storage radiators difficult to handle and hugely inconvenient.

-your switch to electric radiators
+your switch to electric central heating

 Electric radiators as an alternative to storage heaters

-If you’re considering removing electric storage radiators or heaters from your property and replacing them with a more efficient, viable and effective solution, then choosing to replace storage heaters with electric radiators might be the right choice for you.
+f you’re considering removing electric storage radiators or heaters from your property and replacing them with a more efficient, viable and effective solution, then choosing to replace storage heaters with electric radiators might be the right choice for you.

 In comparison to the larger and less effective economic heaters that storage heaters claim to be, electric radiators are sleek and simple in design, with all the modern features required to make them the perfect choice for any household.